natemaia/dk/README.md

-### yaswm
+### yaxwm
-Yet another simple window manager
+Yet Another X Window Manager

 #### Installation
 Run `make clean install` *(as root if needed)*.

 #### Usage
-To start yaswm you can add `exec yaswm` to your xinitrc.
+To start yaxwm you can add `exec yaxwm` to your xinitrc.

 #### Configuration
 Edit the source and recompile.